 Dulwich Park was created on grounds owned by Dulwich College.
 The governors of the college were so concerned at the rapid urbanisation of South London that they created the park to preserve some green space for people to enjoy.

-This 38.85-hectare park has retained much of its original layout over the years and has a boating lake and cafe on site.
+This 38.85-hectare park has retained much of its original layout over the years and has a boating lake (perfect on sunny days) and cafe on site.
 There is also a dry garden, winter garden and bike hire.

 Nearest Station to Dulwich Park: West Dulwich Railway Station